 For anyone familiar with Walt Disney cartoons, expect the same only on a scale way beyond comprehension!
 Disney has taken all the best bits from a fun-packed holiday and turned them into a series of theme parks.
 With each theme park offering rides and attractions aimed at both children and big kids, there will be something for everyone.
 Considering the size of each park and how far you are likely to walk, comfy shoes and sun-cream are a must for a fun-filled day.

 For the latest prices and multi-ticket deals for Walt Disney World tickets, visit the Official Ticket Center.
-Order your tickets on-line or visit them 7-days a week in their Lake Buena Vista office.
+Order your tickets on-line.
 No Timeshare sales, just helpful staff to ensure you get the right tickets at the best prices.

 Magic Kingdom is the park which personifies Disney and the Orlando area.
 It is a must-do family park and has the 'Cinderella' castle that everyone knows (which is actually a restaurant).
 As well as the daily shows and procession of Mickey and his friends (and the chance to be photographed with them), the park offers a number of 'lands' - some catering for young children, others for the more brave.
 Popular thrill rides at Magic Kingdom are Space Mountain, Splash Mountain and Big Thunder Mountain Railroad (which are the only mountains you will see in Florida) and Seven Dwarfs Mine Train.
 Thrill rides aside, also visit the Haunted Mansion, Speedway, Stitch's Great Escape, Pirates of the Caribbean or casually travel around the park on the PeopleMover or Railroad.